BetterMontreal/BetterMontreal.github.io/en/create.md

 ---
 Adding a topic or event

 Copy an existing post in the  `_posts` directory to get started.
-Delete the specific details and leave blank (empty) the parts that you cannot specify.
-To create a topic you'll leave blank lines after the date and time lines.
-You can leave other lines blank too: location, sponsor, organizer, etc.
+Delete the specific details and leave empty (blank) the parts that you cannot specify.
+To create a topic you'll leave empty lines after the date and time lines.
+You can leave other lines empty too: location, sponsor, organizer, etc.

 Relabel your file, keeping the .md ending.
 Add your .md file into the `_posts` directory.
 The post file name must be in the following format, so if it's a topic, choose a date several weeks or months in the future:

 {% highlight markdown%}
 YYYY-MM-DD-title.md